 top of page

-The Orisha Mask Project: Spirituality as Resistance is an evolving body of sculptural mask work exploring healing, remembrance, ancestral memory, and transformation through the visual language of African diasporic traditions.
-Rooted in the ceremonial influence of Mardi Gras Indians, Yoruba spirituality, and Egungun masquerade, the work investigates how art can function as sacred vessel, cultural archive, and communal offering.
+Spirituality as Resistance emerged as Artist Journey Allen discovered silence as a pathway into reflection, ancestral remembrance, and spiritual inquiry.
+Through sculptural masks, ritual adornment, and reclaimed materials, the work explores healing, memory, and transformation through the visual language of African diasporic traditions.
+Rooted in the ceremonial influences of Mardi Gras Indians, Yoruba spirituality, and Egungun ancestral masking practices, the project considers how art can serve as ceremony, cultural preservation, and communal offering in a world shaped by erasure, displacement, and forgetting.

 IMG_0620 2.HEIC